Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image

 A:

-We offer parents opportunities to participate in select MS/HS enrichment classes open to adults, attend Moms’ Fellowship Night and Members’ Night for some social time.
+Parents are able to indicate interest in middle or high school classes that they would like to be assigned to as an assistant.
+We also encourage fellowship during lunch and in times that are not assigned and to attend Moms’ Fellowship Night and Members’ Night for some social time.
 We also have a moms’ fellowship area at co-op where moms can gather each week during their free hours.
 Heritage Home Educators’ Association is a busy place when classes are in session.
 Joining Heritage primarily for support for yourself may leave you disappointed.
 However, it is a good place to meet homeschooling parents; and as you reach out and serve with other members, you will have the opportunity to build authentic relationships and lasting friendships.

 How to Apply